DHEA supplement benefits and side effects, dosage, danger,

 A DHEA supplement may benefit those who have adrenal deficiency and low levels.
 The benefit from a supplement (in men and women who are deficient) include improved sense of wellbeing, more alertness and stamina, and enhanced sexual interest and libido.
 Blood levels of all the steroid hormones that derive from DHEA metabolism are often increased when people take this hormone pill.
 This may lead to both beneficial and harmful effects.
 The overall benefit from a supplement must be balanced against potential side effects.
 Mid to late fifties is the time that some people start noticing benefits from taking this hormone.
 Others may never need to use hormone replacement therapy.

 Individuals with normal levels of this hormone in their bloodstream who take high doses are likely get DHEA side effects.
-These include:
+Some of these effects can linger several days after stopping the hormone, but much depends on the dosage used, a person's unique metabolism, and how long the product has been taken.

 Acne and pimples